 IP cameras come in a broad range of resolutions to display images in a single area.
 The resolutions are measured in megapixels or MP.
 The higher the megapixels, the clearer the image.
 For instance, a camera of 1.3 MP is four times clearer than analog cameras.

 With this increased resolution, license plates are easier to read, faces are easier to see, and more areas are covered.
-That's why you should invest in an IP camera because it gives clear footage of your area while you're away.
+This is one of the many reasons we recommend IP cameras because they give clear footage of your area while you're away.

 One of the main benefits of an IP camera is its easy system configuration.
 The system can be expanded for multiple cameras or configured for different needs.
 Cameras are added in increments of one or as much as the user desires.